XWXZGR/LidarGait-/README.md

 This code improves on LidarGait, the original code base address: https://github.com/ShiqiYu/OpenGait

-#How to use this code:
+# How to use this code:

-1.I have converted this code from LInux to run under Window in order to adapt to the local environment.
+1. I have converted this code from LInux to run under Window in order to adapt to the local environment.

 2. Download the SUSTech1K dataset.
 Specific address: https://lidargait.github.io/